 Designated a National Scenic Byway in 2009, the Haines Highway’s eerie seclusion is tempered by its unusual beauty—and the photo opportunities are endless.

-“I decided to take an impromptu drive south down the Haines Highway…”
+An impromptu drive down the Haines Highway

 In July 2015, I embarked on a solo drive up the Alaska Highway from Fort St. John, B.C., to Haines Junction, Yukon, to attend a family memorial.
 It had been many years since I had driven the Alaska Highway, which stretches some 2,200 kilometres northwest from Dawson Creek B.C., to Delta Junction, Alaska.
 I remembered it as a ribbon of asphalt lined by spruce and poplar forest.